 Bawendi, Professor, Dept of Chemistry, MITAndreas Velten, Postdoctoral Associate, MIT Media Lab (velten(at)mit.edu)Everett Lawson, MIT Media LabAmy Fritz, MIT Media LabDi Wu, MIT Media Lab and Tsinghua U.Matt O'toole, MIT Media Lab and U. of TorontoDiego Gutierrez, Universidad de ZaragozaBelen Masia, MIT Media Lab and Universidad de Zaragoza Elisa Amoros, Universidad de Zaragoza Femto-Photography MembersNikhil Naik,Otkrist Gupta, Andy Bardagjy, MIT Media Lab Ashok Veeraraghavan, Rice U. Abstract We have built an imaging solution that allows us to visualize propagation of light.
 The device has been developed by the MIT Media Lab’s Camera Culture group in collaboration with Bawendi Lab in the Department of Chemistry at MIT.

-References.
-Learn the Basics of Coding.
+References A. Learn the Basics of Coding.
 Allowing remote access to your home computer is not the best advice, especially for someone new to programming and security.

 Scientists trying to create artificial life generally work under the assumption that life must be carbon-based, but what if a living thing could be made from another element?

 One British researcher may have proven that theory, potentially rewriting the book of life.
 Lee Cronin of the University of Glasgow has created lifelike cells from metal — a feat few believed feasible.
 The discovery opens the door to the possibility that there may be life forms in the universe not based on carbon, reports New Scientist.
 Even more remarkable, Cronin has hinted that the metal-based cells may be replicating themselves and evolving.
 "I am 100 percent positive that we can get evolution to work outside organic biology," he said.
 The high-functioning "cells" that Cronin has built are constructed from large polyoxometalates derived from a range of metal atoms, like tungsten.
 The metallic bubbles are certainly cell-like, but are they actually alive?
 The early results have been encouraging.
 YikeBike - Urban Freedom.